bmeurant/technical-docs/software-architecture/system-design-patterns/performance-antipatterns.md

 ```

 **Solution:**
 - **Exponential Backoff with Jitter:** This is a strategy built upon the fundamental [[posa#Retry|Retry pattern]].
 Instead of retrying immediately, clients should wait for an exponentially increasing interval between retries (e.g., 1s, 2s, 4s, 8s).
 Simply using backoff is not enough, as it can lead to synchronized waves of retries.
-To prevent this, **jitter** is added.
-Jitter is a small, random amount of time added to each backoff delay, which "smears" the retry attempts over time and prevents overwhelming the recovering service.
+This is prevented by adding a **jitter**: a small, random amount of time to each backoff delay.
+This "smears" the retry attempts over time and prevents overwhelming the recovering service.
 - **Circuit Breaker:** Implement the [[posa#Circuit Breaker|Circuit Breaker]] pattern.
 After a certain number of failures, the circuit "opens," and the client fails fast without even attempting to contact the failing service for a period of time, giving it space to recover.

 ### 9. Noisy Neighbor